cdenq/natural-hazard-visualization-interactive-web-dashboard/README.md

 `Visualizing Data with Leaflet` is a HTML/CSS/JS challenge that pulls, cleans, analyzes, and visualizes natural hazard data from USGS (United States Geological Survey) onto an interactive web dashboard.

+The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.

 ## Built with
 - HTML
 - CSS